plaid/plaid-postman/README.md

 1. Re-visit the "Configuration" steps at the top of the page, but instead change the `client_id` and `secret_key` environment variables to your client ID and secret for Production (or Development) instead of for Sandbox, then set the `env_url` environment variable to `production.plaid.com` (for Production) or `development.plaid.com` (for Development).
 2. Navigate to Plaid API Endpoints -> Link Tokens -> Create Link Token and click on the "Body" tab.
-3. If applicable, replace "auth" with the name of the product you would like to try, such as "transactions" or "identity", then click the blue "Send" button.
+3. If you want, replace "auth" with the name of the product you would like to try, such as "transactions" or "identity".
+4. Click the blue "Send" button.
-4. Copy the value of the `link_token` value from the response.
+5. Copy the value of the `link_token` value from the response.
-5. Download the [link.html](/link.html) file included in this repo and open it in a text editor.
+6. Download the [link.html](/link.html) file included in this repo and open it in a text editor.
-6. Replace the text 'your-link-token-goes-here' in link.html with the value you copied in step 4, and save the file.
+7. Replace the text 'your-link-token-goes-here' in link.html with the value you copied in step 5, and save the file.
-7. Open link.html in a web browser.
+8. Open link.html in a web browser.
-8. Open the web browser Developer Tools (for example, in Chrome, go to View->Developer->Developer Tools), then open the Console tab within Developer tools.
+9. Open the web browser Developer Tools (for example, in Chrome, go to View->Developer->Developer Tools), then open the Console tab within Developer tools.
-9. Click the button on link.html to launch Link.
+10. Click the button on link.html to launch Link.
 The Plaid Link component should launch.
 Follow the prompts and log into a financial institution.
-10. Once the prompts have completed and you have successfully logged in via Link, the Console tab from step 8 should contain text saying "the public token is" and then the value of the public token.
+11. Once the prompts have completed and you have successfully logged in via Link, the Console tab from step 8 should contain text saying "the public token is" and then the value of the public token.
 Copy the public token value.
-11. Return to Postman and go to API Endpoints -> Item Creation -> Exchange Token, click on the Body tab, and select `"{{public_token}}"`.
+12. Return to Postman and go to API Endpoints -> Item Creation -> Exchange Token, click on the Body tab, and select `"{{public_token}}"`.
 Replace this value with your copied public token from the previous step, then hit Send.
-12. The response will contain an `access_token` suitable for making calls in Production (or Development)!
-You can then follow the same steps as you did in the Quickstart (starting with step 6) to make API calls with real data.
+13. The response will contain an `access_token` suitable for making calls in Production (or Development)!
+You can then follow the same steps as you did in the Quickstart (starting with step 7) to make API calls with real data.

 ## Collection endpoints
 The following collection is a fully-featured set of pre-filled requests that allow you to test the [Plaid API](https://plaid.com/docs), and visualize the responses in a friendly format.